wactbprot/devhub/docs/README.md

 <!-- markdown-toc end -->

+# introduction

 # documentation
 * [API](./api)

-For the examples in the following sections, the following *environment variable* is useful:
+For the `curl` examples, the *environment variable*:

 ```shell
 export H="Content-Type: application/json"
 ```
+is useful.
 It is used as follows:

 ```shell
 curl -H "$H" ...